C0DER11101/SHELL_Scripting/note9.md

 **The double square bracket pair** (`[[]]`) **is the enhanced version of the test command.**

+**There should be proper spacing between the brackets and the contents inside the brackets!!**

 #### [ ]
 The image below shows the use of `[]`: